oracle/truffleruby/README.md

 ## Licence

-TruffleRuby is copyright (c) 2013-2018 Oracle and/or its affiliates, and is made available to you under the terms of three licenses:
+TruffleRuby is copyright (c) 2013-2018 Oracle and/or its affiliates, and is made available to you under the terms of any of three licenses:

-* Eclipse Public License version 1.0
+* Eclipse Public License version 1.0, or
-* GNU General Public License version 2
+* GNU General Public License version 2, or
-* GNU Lesser General Public License version 2.1
+* GNU Lesser General Public License version 2.1.

 TruffleRuby contains additional code not always covered by these licences, and with copyright owned by other people.
 See